How can I find out if there’s space available for new members?

 Does Fairfax Swimming Pool offer swimming lessons for children?

 Yes.
 Stockholding family members can sign up their children for group swim lessons through the lifeguards.
 Session dates and prices are listed at Group Lessons.
 The pool subsidizes the group swim lessons, and the session pricing to members reflects the lowered cost.
 Also, the swim team coaches offer private lessons.
 See Swim Coaches for more information.

-Is there adult only swim time?
+Do you offer adult only swim time?

 Yes.
 There is a 10-minute block of adult only swim time each hour.
 In addition, there is always one lap lane available for swimmers.
 Please note, the lap lanes are occupied by the swim team from 4:30-8pm during the week for the first two weeks the pool is open.
 For 2022, these dates are May 31-June 3rd & June 6th-11th.